 In the colon and rectum, bacteria can convert alcohol into large amounts of acetaldehyde, a chemical that has been shown to cause cancer in lab animals.

 Lower levels of folate or other nutrients: Folate is a vitamin that cells in the body need to stay healthy.
-Alcohol use may lower the body's ability to absorb folate from foods.
-This problem can be compounded in heavy drinkers, who often do not get enough nutrients such as folate in their diet.
+Alcohol use can lower the body’s ability to absorb folate from foods.
+This problem can be worse in heavy drinkers, who often do not get enough nutrients such as folate in their diet.
 Low folate levels may play a role in the risk of breast and colorectal cancers.

 Effects on body weight: Too much alcohol can add extra calories to the diet, which can contribute to weight gain in some people.
 Being overweight or obese is known to increase the risks of many types of cancer.

 Along with these mechanisms, alcohol may contribute to cancer in other, as of yet unknown, ways.

 Are there other long-term health effects from drinking alcohol?

 Most people know about the short-term effects of drinking alcohol, such as its effects on mood, concentration, judgment, and coordination.
 But alcohol can also have longer-term health effects.
 These can vary a great deal from person to person.

 For some people, alcohol is addictive.
 Drinking can become heavier over time, leading to serious health and social problems.
 Heavy drinkers who stop drinking suddenly can have physical withdrawal symptoms such as tremors, confusion, hallucinations, seizures, and other serious problems over the next few days.
 In some people these can be life-threatening.
 This doesn’t mean that heavy drinkers should not stop drinking.
 It does mean that heavy drinkers should talk with their health care team about the safest way to stop drinking.